jbetancur/react-data-table-component/README.md

 Refer to [Default Theme](https://github.com/jbetancur/react-data-table-component/blob/master/src/themes/default.js) for reference and avaiilable properties to override

 ## CSS Overrides
-If you would like to customize the layout components of React Data Table using styled-components (e.g. `styled(DataTable)`), or your favorite CSS/CSS preprocesor you may use the following classNames:
+If you would like to customize the layout components of React Data Table using styled-components (e.g. `styled(DataTable)`), or your favorite CSS, SCSS, LESS, etc.. preprocesor you may use the following classNames:

 * rdt_Table
 * rdt_TableRow